 Mammut, a leading brand for mountaineering equipment and outdoor clothing, joined Fair Wear Foundation in 2008.

-Brand Performance Check 2018
+Brand Performance Check 2019

 Mammut has met most of FWF’s performance requirements.
-The brand monitored 95% of its suppliers, which meets the required monitoring threshold after three years of FWF membership.
-With a score of 69 points, Mammut is placed in the ‘Good’ category.
+The brand monitored 92% of its suppliers, which meets the required monitoring threshold after three years of FWF membership.
+With a score of 66 points, Mammut is placed in the ‘Good’ category.

-After having been awarded ‘Leader’ status in the last years, Mammut is now placed in the ‘Good’ category.
-In 2017, Mammut continued its strategy to transfer production from China to Vietnam.
-The brand made use of 66 production locations, which meant a record number of suppliers for the brand.
-Mammut has long term relationships with its main suppliers who usually have several production locations in various countries.
-The shift in production locations by those suppliers meant that Mammut had to build new relationships with those new factories, monitor them and follow up on labour standard violations.
-Mammut has a strategy in place to reduce the total number of suppliers.
+In 2018, Mammut continued with its sourcing strategy to transfer production from China to Vietnam and Bangladesh.
+The brand made use of 63 production locations, which is a small decrease compared to last year.
+Mammut has long term relationships with its main suppliers which usually have multiple production locations in various countries.
+The shift in production locations by its main suppliers meant that Mammut had to build new relationships with those new factories, monitor them and follow up on labour standard violations.
+Mammut has a strategy in place to further reduce the total number of suppliers.

-Score: 69, Percentage under monitoring: 95, Category: Good
+Percentage under monitoring: 92%